One summer morning I took a short trip which changed my life.

 ‘No we can’t help you with it, but you can read the leaflet.’

-I held onto the leaflet like gold, took it home, googled NFP until I found Sarah’s name and made an appointment.
+I held onto the leaflet like gold, took it home, googled Natural Family Planning until I found Sarah’s name and made an appointment.
 I wondered how easy it would be for someone to get this information without dogged persistence.
 Probably they wouldn’t bother.

 I went home, filled in the charts, started to learn.
 New knowledge is like a window that lets you see for miles.
 I had a key to my body, felt like an explorer who had discovered a mountain, in their back yard.